Flag of Toronto

-The city flag of Toronto, also known as the Toronto flag, was adopted by Toronto City Council and was designed by Renato De Santis and includes a white outline of Toronto City Hall on a blue field, and a red maple leaf at the base of the towers.
+The city flag of Toronto, also known as the Toronto flag, was adopted by Toronto City Council in 1974.
+It includes a white outline of Toronto City Hall on a blue field, and a red maple leaf at the base of the towers.

 The first flag of Toronto was adopted by the former City of Toronto in 1967 and included the city's coat of arms on a blue and white field.
-However, that flag was replaced by De Santis' design in 1974, a design that remained in use until 1998, when the former city was amalgamated into the new City of Toronto.
+However, that flag was replaced by a design by Renato De Santis in 1974, a design that remained in use until 1998, when the former city was amalgamated into the new City of Toronto.
 A 1:2 proportioned version of De Santis' flag was adopted by the new City of Toronto in 1999.